satansdeer/satansdeer.github.com/content/legacy-posts/new-es10-es2019-javascript-features/index.md

 }
 ```

-I have to note that it's quite controversial, and you might want to read an extensive [article by Axel Rauschmayer](http://2ality.com/2017/08/optional-catch-binding.html) where he talks about implications of this method and some alternatives.
+I have to note that it's controversial, and you might want to read an extensive [article by Axel Rauschmayer](http://2ality.com/2017/08/optional-catch-binding.html) where he talks about implications of this method and some alternatives.

 It's a good read - so check it out.